Loyalsoldier/geoip/README.md

   - clashRuleSet (Convert ipcidr type of Clash RuleSet to other formats)
   - clashRuleSetClassical (Convert classical type of Clash RuleSet to other formats (just processing IP & CIDR lines))
   - cutter (Remove data from previous steps)
+  - dbipCountryMMDB (Convert DB-IP country mmdb database to other formats)
   - json (Convert JSON data to other formats)
   - maxmindGeoLite2ASNCSV (Convert MaxMind GeoLite2 ASN CSV data to other formats)
   - maxmindGeoLite2CountryCSV (Convert MaxMind GeoLite2 country CSV data to other formats)